Compulsive Gambling Symptoms, Causes and Effects

 - Your friends and family express concern about your gambling

 Of course, as with any other addiction, the hallmark sign of a gambling problem is that you feel you cannot stop.
 If you feel like you need to try just one more time, or if you feel anxious when you think about quitting, it is highly likely you are suffering from a gambling addiction.
-If you think you or your loved one may be suffering from a gambling addiction, call 1-888-997-3147(Who Answers?) to talk about the signs of a gambling addiction and your individual situation.
+If you think you or your loved one may be suffering from a gambling addiction, call to talk about the signs of a gambling addiction and your individual situation.

 Emotional Symptoms of Excessive Gambling